Not Just a Drop in the Bucket: Competition Tribunal Orders Record-Breaking Penalty for Drip Pricingby

 What is drip pricing?

 Drip pricing involves offering what appears to be low prices to attract consumers; but followed by the addition of further mandatory fees so that the original prices are unattainable.
-The mandatory fees can be for just about anything; including “processing fees”, “booking fees”, “cleaning fees”, and “administrative fees”, to name a few.
+The mandatory fees can be for just about anything; including “processing fees”, “booking fees”, “cleaning fees”, “administrative fees”, to name a few.
 The issue occurs when such fees are not disclosed to the consumer accurately and clearly, including by being excluded from the advertised price and then are incrementally revealed during the purchasing process – i.e. “dripping” into the final price.

 This practice is against the Competition Act (the “Act”), unless the additional fixed charges or fees are imposed by the government on purchasers, such as sales tax.
 Amendments to the Act came into force on June 24, 2022, which explicitly recognize drip pricing as a harmful business practice.